colmoneill/drafts/2016_01_21_typographic-hallucinations--discourse-networks.md

 ##### conclusions

-Nothing really seemes to have changed, but there may be a set new components in the depencency variable which could end up being destructive.
+Nothing really seems to have changed, but there may be a set new components in the depencency variable which could end up being destructive.